Cannabinoid clinical trial

 Please take note of, and allow sufficient time for, the approval steps required to complete the submission process.
 We cannot guarantee late submissions will be accepted

-- Applications must be submitted by 5pm GMT Wednesday 10 February 2021
+- Applications are now closed with submissions having ended at 5pm GMT Wednesday 10 February 2021

 - Recommendations for funding will be communicated by May 2021